sfernando-BAEN/ELIXIR-A-Vina-Batch-Screening-Module/README.md

 ## AutoDock Vina 4.2.6
 AutoDock Vina has already been included in this [package](./Vina_Docking_batch_source_code/autodock_vina).
 AutoDock Vina could also be downloaded from its [official website](http://autodock.scripps.edu/downloads/autodock-registration/autodock-4-2-download-page/)

+## Open Babel 2.4.0
-## [Open Babel](http://openbabel.org/wiki/Main_Page) is a good choice for ligand preparation and is not used directly in this script.
+[Open Babel](http://openbabel.org/wiki/Main_Page) is a good choice for ligand preparation and is not used directly in this script.

 # Installation time
 You can directly run [Quickrun.py](./Vina_Docking_batch_source_code/Quickrun.py) from the working folder without installation of the program itself.